biscuitboost/yourbanger-fe/src/data/post/gifts-for-men-who-have-everything.md

   - gift ideas
 metadata:
   canonical: https://yourbanger.com/gifts-for-men-who-have-everything
+  title: "AI Songs & Gifts for Men Who Have Everything | YourBanger.com"
+  description: "Create an AI song in 2 minutes for $19.99.
+The perfect gift for men who have everything—custom songs about his life, your relationship, or inside jokes."
 ---

 You know the type: he sees something he wants, he buys it.
 His closet is full of quality items.
 His garage has every tool.
 His tech is always current.
 So what do you get the **man who has everything**?